soheibthriber/langchain/README.md

 - Tools & Agent visualization with tool call/observation edges
 - Multi-run comparison and diff mode
 - LangGraph state nodes with conditional edges

+## Course Plan Document

+For the full curriculum (modules, first 10 lessons, milestones, capstones, and optional MCP integration), see:

+- docs/COURSE_PLAN.md

+Use it as shared context for LLMs and collaborators to generate lesson code, visuals, and artifacts aligned with this repo.